 Seniors and Adults with a Physical Disability

-Our Community Support Services are available to older adults aged 55+ and adults with a disability living in the communities of Kanata, Stittsville, Nepean and West Carleton.
+Our Community Support Services are available to older adults aged 55+ and adults with a disability living in the communities of Kanata, Stittsville, Nepean, Barrhaven and West Carleton.

 Community Support Services are for individuals who need support to function independently at home because of a disability, illness or limitation due to aging.
 Also known as home and community care, these services help individuals live at home and keep connected with their community.
 Community Support Services are based on guiding beliefs that value empowerment, equity, partnership and innovation.
 This is translated into meaningful, caring and personalized service, in order to enhance self-esteem and promote independence at home.